-Here we are in late June/early July, and by now the excitement of planting may be tempered by the need to keep plants hydrated and healthy for the rest of the summer.
+Here we are in early June and temperatures have already reached over 90 degrees!
+The excitement of planting may be tempered by the need to keep plants hydrated and healthy through the summer (and the rest of spring).

 At times, watering may feel like a chore—caring for newly planted landscapes can be time-consuming and stressful, requiring diligent attention with a watchful eye for subtle changes.
 Often, customers at our garden centers ask how to water a particular plant and we always struggle to provide the best answer.
 Knowing how much water to give each plant and how often involves the consideration of several factors including exposure (sun, wind, heat, etc.), soil type (sandy, clay, etc.), planting area (slope, berm, raised bed, container, etc.), type of plant, and how well the plant is established.